Synopsys (NASDAQ:SNPS) Issues Quarterly Earnings Results

-Synopsys (NASDAQ:SNPS – Get Free Report) announced its quarterly earnings results on Wednesday.
-The semiconductor company reported $3.17 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $3.04 by $0.13, MarketWatch Earnings reports.
+Synopsys (NASDAQ:SNPS – Get Free Report) posted its quarterly earnings data on Wednesday.
+The semiconductor company reported $3.17 earnings per share for the quarter, topping the consensus estimate of $3.04 by $0.13, MarketWatch Earnings reports.
+The company had revenue of $1.60 billion during the quarter, compared to analyst estimates of $1.58 billion.
 Synopsys had a net margin of 21.05% and a return on equity of 21.15%.
-The business had revenue of $1.60 billion for the quarter, compared to analyst estimates of $1.58 billion.
-During the same quarter last year, the firm earned $0.99 EPS.
 The company’s revenue was up 24.5% on a year-over-year basis.
+During the same quarter last year, the business posted $0.99 earnings per share.
 Synopsys updated its Q1 guidance to 3.40-3.45 EPS and its FY24 guidance to $13.33-13.41 EPS.

-In other news, insider John F. Runkel, Jr. sold 2,507 shares of the company’s stock in a transaction on Wednesday, September 13th.
-The stock was sold at an average price of $455.00, for a total value of $1,140,685.00.
-Following the completion of the sale, the insider now directly owns 24,732 shares in the company, valued at approximately $11,253,060.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
-In other Synopsys news, CAO Sudhindra Kankanwadi sold 7,355 shares of Synopsys stock in a transaction that occurred on Tuesday, October 10th.
+In other Synopsys news, CAO Sudhindra Kankanwadi sold 7,355 shares of the firm’s stock in a transaction dated Tuesday, October 10th.
+The stock was sold at an average price of $491.53, for a total transaction of $3,615,203.15.
+Following the transaction, the chief accounting officer now owns 17,029 shares in the company, valued at $8,370,264.37.
+The sale was disclosed in a document filed with the SEC, which is available through this link.
+In other news, insider John F. Runkel, Jr. sold 2,507 shares of the business’s stock in a transaction on Wednesday, September 13th.
+The shares were sold at an average price of $455.00, for a total value of $1,140,685.00.
+Following the completion of the transaction, the insider now owns 24,732 shares of the company’s stock, valued at approximately $11,253,060.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through this link.
+Also, CAO Sudhindra Kankanwadi sold 7,355 shares of the company’s stock in a transaction on Tuesday, October 10th.
 The shares were sold at an average price of $491.53, for a total transaction of $3,615,203.15.
-Following the transaction, the chief accounting officer now owns 17,029 shares of the company’s stock, valued at $8,370,264.37.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
-Also, insider John F. Runkel, Jr. sold 2,507 shares of the firm’s stock in a transaction on Wednesday, September 13th.
-The shares were sold at an average price of $455.00, for a total transaction of $1,140,685.00.
-Following the sale, the insider now owns 24,732 shares in the company, valued at $11,253,060.
+Following the completion of the sale, the chief accounting officer now owns 17,029 shares of the company’s stock, valued at approximately $8,370,264.37.
 The disclosure for this sale can be found here.
-0.69% of the stock is owned by corporate insiders.
+0.69% of the stock is currently owned by corporate insiders.

 About Synopsys